 The 3MT is an international competition for graduate students to explain their research or scholarly/creative projects in standard non-disciplinary English to a general audience (the public) in 3 minutes with the help of only one static PowerPoint slide.

-NOTE: In order to help participants best prepare for this event we have scheduled two Presentation Strategies workshops on Friday, September 23 from 10 - 11 am and another on Tuesday, October 4 from 4 - 5 pm (locations to be announced).
+NOTE: In order to help participants best prepare for this event we will schedule two Presentation Strategies workshops and send out notifications of these workshops soon.
 We strongly encourage each participant to sign up for one of the workshops.
 You will find it most helpful as you prepare to win this competition.
-In addition, there will be a meeting of all participants on Wednesday, October 5 from 4 - 5 pm (location to be announced).
+In addition, there will be a meeting of all participants prior to the competition.

 1) Currently enrolled graduate student in good standing at Appalachian